 If you want to make an appointment with a doctor or nurse, please phone the surgery on 0191 295 8500 and listen carefully to the various options that you are presented with.
-We aim to offer appointments with a GP or nurse within 48 hours (unless it is more urgent).
-For an urgent appointment on the same day, please ring as early as possible.
+For an urgent appointment on the same day, please ring as early as possible, phonelines are open from 8am and operate a first come first serve basis.
 You can make an appointment with a nurse without seeing the doctor first.

 The cost to NHS of wasted appointments

 Missed appointments cost the NHS thousands of pounds every year?
 Please phone the surgery as soon as possible if you cannot attend.
 This will help us to make appointments available to as many patients as possible.
 We do have a failure to attend letter and after 3 such notifications we will request you to register elsewhere.

 Sometimes you may want to speak to a doctor or nurse about something, but do not need to come into the surgery for a face-to-face appointment.
 If you would like to talk to someone over the phone, you can book this in with reception, which will take your number and arrange a suitable time.
 When phoning, please give as much information as possible to the receptionist.

 What to do when your GP practice is closed:

 - If it’s a life-threatening emergency call 999